sxluong/DSC180A-Methodology-5/index.md

 The most interesting topic that was covered in my domain this quarter was the interpretability of LLMs.
 While I use ChatGPT, I don't acknowledge the credibility of these models.
-From the perspective of say a lawyer or a doctor who is utilizing this type of technology, it was is imperative to be able to understand the biases of these models.
+From the perspective of say a lawyer or a doctor who is utilizing this type of technology, it is important to be able to understand the biases of these models.
 Since models of this size are essentially a blackbox, I find this topic of model interpretability quite interesting.